 A bear’s diet changes seasonally.
-In spring, bears eat the tender shoots of grasses, cow parsnip, leaf buds and skunk cabbage.
+In spring, bears eat the tender emerging shoots of sedges, grasses, cow parsnip, leaf buds and skunk cabbage.
 Although their diet is omnivorous and their digestive system is much more robust than ours, bears still have the digestive system of a carnivore so cannot digest firm plant cellulose well.
 They target many plants in the spring when young shoots are most digestible and nutritious.

-Black bears will sometimes eat the sugar-rich cambium layer under the bark of coniferous trees, and can kill the tree in the process.
+Black bears will sometimes scrape off with their incisors the sugar-rich cambium layer after having pulled the bark from coniferous trees, and can kill the tree in the process.
 During summer months bears begin to re-focus their attention on massive quantities of maturing berries, and spawning salmon when available – items essential to their diet as the bears begin to prepare for winter sleep.
 In the fall, in some parts of the black bear range, nuts become another important part of a bear’s diet.
-Acorns, white bark pine nuts, and hickory nuts are a few favorites.
-Black bears are known to raid the caches of squirrels to get to the nuts they have stored for the winter.
-In the West, salmon represent an important food source for black bears.
+Acorns, white bark pine nuts, and hickory nuts are a few favorites in appropriate habitat.
+Black bears regularly raid the caches of squirrels to get to the conifer seeds and nuts they have stored for the winter.
+In the West, salmon, whenever available, represent an important food source for black bears.

 Black Bear Habitat and Territory

-The home range of a female black bear is generally 2.5 to 10 mi2 (6.4-25.9 square kilometers).
-Male black bears range over much larger areas and home ranges are 10 to 59 mi2 (26-152 km2).
-Female black bears generally will not share their territory with other females, but the ranges of several males may overlap.
+The home range of a female black bear is typically 2.5 to 10 square miles (6.4-25.9 square kilometers).
+Male black bears range over much larger areas and home ranges are 10 to 59 square miles (26-152 square kilometers).
+Female black bears generally will not share their territory with other females, but the ranges of several males may overlap with hers.

 Black Bear Dens and Hibernation

 Bears hibernate for varying lengths of time depending on where they live and will even occasionally emerge from their dens for a period during the winter.
 In warmer climates a bear might spend just a few weeks denning, or sometimes not den at all.
 In Washington and Idaho, black bears den for an average of around 5 months each winter.